Dr Andre Holzer is a senior scientist and entrepreneur working at the University of Cambridge (UK) and Saarland University (DE).

 He completed a BSc degree in Molecular Biotechnology before focusing towards Computational and Systems Biology during his MSc.
 After graduating from Heidelberg University in 2017, he became a Gates Cambridge Scholar and conducted a PhD at Cambridge University where his research addressed open questions in Aquatic Microbiology and Algae Biotechnology using high-throughput multi-omic approaches.
 In parallel, he co-founded and became co-leader of the citizen science project PuntSeq, which aims for democratising novel real-time DNA sequencing technology and in 2021 presented an open-source, low-cost metagenomics framework to monitor microbial composition of freshwater sources.
 Andre obtained his PhD from the University of Cambridge in 2021.

 Since, he has been working as a Postdoctoral Research Associate for the Univeristy of Cambridge at the Department of Plant Sciences.

-In 2023 he joined the Center for Bioinformatics (ZBI) at Saarland University (Germany) where he is working as a semi-independent researcher on Microbial Systems Biology and Long-Read Sequencing.
-Coupling his expertise in Microbiology, Computational Biology and portable DNA Sequencing, Dr Holzer leverages long-read sequening technologies and develops new frameworks to better understand, detect and use microbes in the context of One Health.
+In 2023 he joined the Center for Bioinformatics (ZBI) at Saarland University (Germany) where he is working as a semi-independent researcher on Microbial Systems Biology, Long-Read Bioinformatics and Real-time Genomics.
+Coupling his expertise in Microbiology, Computational Biology and portable DNA Sequencing, Andre leverages long-read sequencing technologies and develops new frameworks to better understand, detect and use microbes in the context of One Health.